 Surprisingly, I found out that following a few easy and straight instructions can solve this issue.
 Combining the right ways to do it is the only thing you need to prevent your chicken from sticking to the grill surface.

-Keep your grill clean.
+First of all, you have to keep your grill clean.
 If you clean your grill every time after cooking, a light cleaning should be enough.
 If you don’t, you need to go through a thorough cleaning process.

 - Use a grill mat because the chicken is less likely to stick when on grill mats.